K-Kielak/tiredness-analysis/white_paper/whitepaper.md

 Predicting dangerous levels of tiredness and preventing vehicle crashes or accidents offer a business opportunity to produce safer vehicles, decrease insurance costs as well as possibly saving lives.

 The automotive industry has reacted to the drowsiness problem by introducing drowsiness-detection systems.
 These systems consider  four main categories of patterns:
-#TODO subjective, vehicle, face/eyes and other physiological patterns.
+#TODO: fix order subjective, vehicle, face/eyes and other physiological patterns.

    3. **Problem Statement**

-This paper will consider existing approaches and patterns for drowsiness detection as well as their effectiveness, and provides a `Try to soft sell your solution`
+This white paper analyses the current research available on patterns of drowsiness that can lead to vehicle accidents, as well as current and future solutions to the problem.

 3. **Detection (Review)**

-   1. **The biology of tiredness**
+   1. **Causes of drowsiness**

 Drowsiness is the tendency of an individual to fall asleep.
 There are three main phases of sleep: awake, Non-Rapid Eye Movement (NREM) sleep and Rapid Eye Movement (REM) sleep.